PyReine/UNIX/README.md

-# Access UNIX
+#  UNIX
-MAC : Utility-Terminal
+We can access to unix in MAC by: Utility-Terminal